jweissman/reflex/LANGUAGE.md

 ```

 ### Class
 Every entity in the system also has a `Class`, which has a member `super` that is its parent class.
 The root of every object's ancestor chain is `Class(Object)`.

 Classes have a `new` function which generates a new object, although note that the `new` method for Class itself can be used to create a new class.

+Since classes are themselves objects, they may respond to messages.
+Their instance methods are sometimes called "class methods" to distinguish them from the `instance_methods` member on class objects which specifies the shared implementations of methods on instances of a class.

 ### Metaclass
-A special kind of class is a `Metaclass`, meaning an object that hold information about another class;
+A special kind of class is a `Metaclass`, meaning an object that holds onto information about another class.
-in particular, metaclasses carry details about the class method (instance methods 'of' classes).
+In general metaclasses carry the details about class methods (instance methods of the class).
+The singleton metaclass of an object is likewise a class that holds instance methods defined on that object "exactly".

 The metaclass is accessible on a class object through the member `meta`.
-The metaclass of an object is likewise a singleton class that holds instance methods defined
-exactly on that object, accessible via `meta` as well.
+Eigenobjects are also accessible via `meta` on object instances.

 ### Function
 A `Function` is a callable entity that can wrap a raw JS function or have a Reflex implementation.